10 Reasons Why Hens Stop Laying Eggs

 Indicators: sudden stop in laying, abnormal eggs

-Environmental stress can be caused by predator attacks, excess chasing, crowded living conditions, and the weather.
 Predator proofing and properly designing your chicken coop can all eliminate un-necessary environmental stress.
 Teach your chickens to get used to your presence, come when called, or learn how to catch your chickens in a stress-free way to eliminate the stress of being chased.
-Tell young kids (and sometimes even adults!) not to chase your hens, but rather to act calm and feed them treats if they want to handle a chicken.
+Tell young kids (and sometimes even adults!) not to chase your hens, but rather to act calm and feed the hens treats if they want to handle a chicken.

 As for the weather, you can’t very well control the weather!
 Two common weather stress factors include heat stress and cold stress.
 You can help your hens deal with both to reduce the affects that the stress has on their health and productivity.
 Keeping your hens cool during the summer can reduce heat stress as well as monitoring their summer diet.
 During the winter, check out these ideas for helping your flock deal with cold stress.